madmaxgrey/Preshyons-Modpack/README.md

 ____________________________________________________________________
 ## My Modpack for S.T.A.L.K.E.R Anomaly
-**Disable WPO & OPO repair items are crashing game not sure how to fix right now** Modpack Download
+**Remove WPO & OPO they crash the game when using repair tools on weapons don't know why as fun as they are crashing isn't fun**
+Modpack Download

 * [Preshyon's Modpack](https://drive.google.com/file/d/1ijwzdNTGrjoU_cilql0LiG1dE86Z-Dey/view?usp=sharing)